SegoGithub/retro-yt/README.md

 ## How does this work?
 There are 2 components, the API and the front-end.
-The API fetches video information from Invidious and Return YouTube Dislikes and downloads the video and converts the video from MP4 -> FLV.
+The API fetches video information from Invidious and Return YouTube Dislikes and downloads the video and converts the video from MP4 -> FLV (FLV is the most compatible Flash video format)
-You may ask, why are you converting it from MP4 -> FLV?
-Because FLV is the most compatible video format that Flash can play.

 The front-end is very simple, it fetches the data from the API (video stats) and displays the video.